Nagendra1997/mesibo-documentation/livestreaming.md

 title: Mesibo Live Conferencing and Streaming Platform- Conference Calling, Live Streaming, Screen sharing and chat API
 ---

+Video conferencing apps like Zoom and Google Meet are showing new ways for people to virtually collaborate and connect.
+Streaming services like Netflix, Youtube, Prime Video, etc have forever changed the way people consume entertainment and media.
+Imagine if you can build such applications with minimal setup and cost, to deploy for your own use cases.

-Mesibo Live Conferencing and Streaming Platform helps you  build applications at scale for teleconferencing, virtual events and webinars, on-demand streaming and more - all at no additional cost with an on-premise platform!
+With Mesibo Live Conferencing and Streaming Platform, this is now a reality.
+You can build applications at scale for teleconferencing, virtual events and webinars, on-demand streaming and more - all at no additional cost with an on-premise platform!

 This article consists of two parts.
 In the first part, we will understand how group calling works by simply extending the concept of group messaging.
 In the next part, we will build a fully functional Zoom like conferencing application.
 You can try the [live demo](https://mesibo.com/livedemo) and download the source code from [github](https://github.com/mesibo)